JustASideQuestNPC/UNBUGGABLE/README.md

 center lane in between the top and bottom to match the in-game order.
 To use the official editor's order where the center lane is on the right, change this setting to `["top", "bottom", "camera", "center"]`.

+## hitSoundOffset
+Constant offset to make hit sounds play slightly earlier or later than the actual note.

 ## hardChartOffset
 Constant offset applied to all charts, to match up with the one hard-coded into the official editor.